Maximizing time is a constant struggle. A fast and effective way to try improving your productivity is the Pomodoro Technique.

 “Looking back, I was so inefficient,” he admits.
 “I was spending 80 hours on something but not getting a lot done, because I really just didn’t understand how to work.”

 Chris researched all kinds of ways to work more productively before he finally stumbled on the Pomodoro technique.
-The Pomodoro technique is the practice of choosing one task and making the small commitment of spending 25 minutes completely focused on that initiative.
+The Pomodoro technique is the practice of choosing one task and making the small commitment of spending 25 minutes completely focused on that initiative, followed by short breaks.

 The name Pomodoro is derived from the tomato shaped kitchen timer that Francesco Cirillo, the movement’s founder, used while perfecting the technique.